ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 1. **Name**
    Enter a name for this certificate.
 For future clarity, consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
 2. **Security Clearance**
    Set authorization level for this certificate.
-Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose appropriate level.
+Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose the appropriate level.
 3. **Certificate file**
    Upload the `.pfx` certificate file from the destination server installation folder.
 4. **Certificate Passphrase**